-Some major retailers offer digital manufacturer coupons on their mobile apps.
-Examples include Kroger and Target.
-To find out whether a retailer has its own app, visit its website or search a legitimate app store like the Apple App Store or Google Play.
+To find out whether a retailer has its own app, visit its website or search a legitimate app store, like Apple’s App Store or Google Play.

 To learn how to get the most savings out of manufacturer coupons, check out “6 Stores That Allow Coupon Stacking.”

 What’s your favorite source of manufacturer’s coupons?
 Let us know by commenting below or on our Facebook page.